 Parole Reconsideration

-A person in prison may request that the Board reconsider their decision to deny parole as described in board policy.
-However, this process does not establish a formal appeal process, as parole is an administrative discretionary decision that is not subject to appeal.
-Refer to Policies for more detailed information.
-Applications for reconsideration must meet the criteria outlined in Board Policy 07.705.
+An incarcerated individual may request that the Board reconsider their decision to deny parole as described in Board Policy.
+However, this process does not establish a formal appeal process, as parole is an administrative discretionary decision not subject to appeal.
+Applications for reconsideration must meet the criteria outlines in Board Policy 07-705.

 Parole Violations

-When a person on parole is alleged to have violated the terms or conditions of the parole supervision agreement, the Division of Probation and Parole may request that the Board issue a warrant for the person on parole’s arrest and return to prison.
-If it has been alleged that a person on parole has violated the conditions of parole and they have been returned to custody, then he or she has the right to be heard at a preliminary hearing.
+When a person on parole is alleged to have violated the terms or conditions of the parole supervision agreement, the Division of Probation and Parole may request that the Board issue a warrant for the parolee’s arrest and return to incarceration.
+If it has been alleged that a parolee has violated the conditions of parole and has been returned to custody, then he or she has the right to be heard at a preliminary hearing.
 This hearing, which is conducted by an independent hearing officer and the supervising Probation and Parole officer, is held as soon as possible after a warrant is executed.

-At the preliminary hearing, the person on parole can be represented by an attorney of choice at the person on parole’s expense.
+At the preliminary hearing, the parolee can be represented by an attorney of their choice and at the expense of the parolee.
 The person on parole has the right to offer pleas (guilty or not guilty) to the parole violation allegations.
 After he or she enters a plea, the hearing official may take testimony from the person’s parole agent, the person on parole, and other officials as to disposition.
 A summary of this hearing is then forwarded to the Committee on Parole for consideration and decision.

 If a revocation hearing is scheduled, the person on parole can be represented by an attorney of choice at the person on parole’s expense.
 In rare circumstances, the Board may appoint an attorney to represent a person on parole during a revocation hearing.
 The person on parole has a right to present evidence to support any not guilty plea specific to a violation.
 Generally, the Committee on Parole will render a decision on the parole violation at the conclusion of the revocation proceeding.
 The person on parole will be notified verbally and in writing of the decision and the reason for that decision.